eleev/swift-design-patterns/README.md

 18. `Scalability`: Design the system to handle increased workload efficiently by adding more resources or optimizing resource utilization.
 19. `Modularity`: Break down a complex system into smaller, manageable modules that can be developed, tested, and maintained independently.
 20. `Maintainability`: Design the software to be easy to understand, modify, and extend, allowing for efficient long-term maintenance.
+21. `Readability`: Write code that is easy to read and understand, which makes it easier for others (and yourself) to maintain and modify the software.
+22. `Self-Documenting Code`: Write code that clearly communicates its intent, reducing the need for separate documentation and making it easier to maintain.
+23. `Loose Coupling`: Strive to minimize dependencies between components, allowing them to evolve independently and reducing the risk of cascading changes.
+24. `Orthogonality`: Design components to have a single, well-defined responsibility and ensure that their behavior is independent of other components.
+This makes the system more modular, maintainable, and less error-prone.
+25. `Principle of Least Privilege`: Give components the minimum level of access and authority required to perform their tasks, reducing the potential impact of security breaches or bugs.
+26. `Defensive Programming`: Write code that anticipates and handles potential errors and exceptional situations, ensuring that the system remains stable and secure even in unexpected circumstances.
+27. `Design by Contract`: Clearly define the responsibilities and expectations of components (preconditions, postconditions, and invariants), improving the overall robustness and reliability of the system.
+28. `Feature Toggle`: Use feature flags or toggles to enable or disable features in the software, allowing for easier management of experimental features and phased rollouts.
+29. `Continuous Improvement`: Regularly review and refine the codebase, adopting new best practices and technologies as they emerge, and addressing technical debt to keep the system maintainable and efficient.
+30. `Domain-Driven Design` (DDD): Focus on the core domain and its logic, using a common language (ubiquitous language) among developers and domain experts, and creating a model that accurately represents the domain.
+31. `Separation of Interface and Implementation`: Keep the interface of a component separate from its implementation, allowing for flexibility and interchangeability without affecting the rest of the system.
+32. `Code Consistency`: Establish and follow coding standards and conventions across the entire codebase, making it easier to read, understand, and maintain.
+33. `Performance Optimization`: Design the software with performance in mind, using appropriate data structures, algorithms, and techniques to minimize resource usage and response times.
+34. `Flexibility and Adaptability`: Design the system to be easily modified and extended to accommodate changing requirements and new features.
+35. `Security by Design`: Integrate security best practices and considerations into every stage of the software development process, minimizing the risk of vulnerabilities and breaches.
+36. `Cost-Effective Development`: Strive to balance the trade-offs between development time, code quality, and performance, aiming for a cost-effective approach that meets the project requirements.
+37. `Design Patterns`: Leverage proven design patterns that solve common problems, making the code more reusable, modular, and maintainable.
+38. `Antifragility`: Design systems that not only tolerate failures and stress but also improve and adapt when faced with challenges.
+39. `Microservices Architecture`: Decompose a monolithic system into smaller, loosely-coupled services, each with a single responsibility, which can be developed, deployed, and scaled independently.
+40. `Resource Management`: Ensure efficient allocation, use, and release of resources (e.g., memory, file handles, sockets) to prevent leaks and other performance issues.
+41. `Cross-Platform Compatibility`: Design the software to work across multiple platforms and environments, ensuring a consistent user experience and broad accessibility.
+42. `Versioning`: Implement version control for both code and APIs, enabling better collaboration, easier rollback of changes, and compatibility between different versions of the software.
+43. `Design for Testability`: Develop the software in a way that facilitates testing at various levels (unit, integration, system), ensuring that issues can be identified and addressed early in the development process.
+44. `Monitoring and Observability`: Build monitoring and observability features into the system, allowing for easy identification and diagnosis of issues in production environments.
+45. `Design for Accessibility`: Consider the needs of users with disabilities, ensuring that the software is usable by as many people as possible.
+46. `Localization and Internationalization`: Design the software to support multiple languages, currencies, and cultural conventions, making it easier to adapt the product for different regions.
+47. `Graceful Degradation`: Ensure that the software continues to function, albeit with reduced capabilities, in the face of partial failures or adverse conditions.
+48. `Progressive Enhancement`: Start with a basic, functional version of the software and incrementally add enhancements, ensuring that the application remains usable and accessible even on older or less-capable devices.
+49. `Cache Management`: Use caching techniques to store and quickly retrieve frequently used data, improving performance and reducing the load on external systems.
+50. `Responsiveness`: Design the software to provide quick and timely feedback to user actions, ensuring a smooth and satisfying user experience.

 # 📝 References